Music from Horslips and some amusing characters created by John Molloy.

-The sound of loud music, attracts Molloy's attention on Baggot Street looking up he sees the band Horslips performing 'King of the Fairies' on the roof of the Bank of Ireland headquarters.
+The sound of loud music, attracts John Molloy's attention on Baggot Street looking up he sees the band Horslips performing 'King of the Fairies' on the roof of the Bank of Ireland headquarters.
 Horslips line-up features Eamon Carr on drums, Charles O'Connor on fiddle, Jim Lockhart on keyboards/tin whistle, Barry Devlin on bass and Johnny Fean on guitar.

 Horslips on the roof of Bank of Ireland on Baggot Street, Dublin (1976)